Fearful Alawites pay sectarian militias in battered Homs

-HOMS, Syria (Reuters) - “Shabbiha” militias in Syria’s most shell-shocked city used to offer fellow minority Alawites protection out of solidarity.
+HOMS, Syria, Sept 25 (Reuters) - “Shabbiha” militias in Syria’s most shell-shocked city used to offer fellow minority Alawites protection out of solidarity.
 Now, security comes at a price: About $300 a month.

 Alawite residents in Homs say they are being coerced into helping fund the war effort of the “shabbiha”, brutal sectarian militias supporting President Bashar al-Assad’s crackdown on an 18-month-old rebellion.